theonethread/.github/.github/ISSUE_TEMPLATE/feature-request.md

 ---
 name: Feature Request
-about: "When you open an issue for a feature request, please add as much detail as possible:"
+about: "Request new features"
 title: ""
 labels: enhancement
 assignees: ""

 ---

+### When you open an issue for a feature request, please add as much detail as possible:

 * A descriptive title
 * A description of the problem you're trying to solve, including **why** you think this is a problem